 People are most likely to remember the information presented at the beginning (at the top of the list) and at the end (the bottom of the list.)
 Of course, this is not going to be entirely accurate for every single case, but if you had to bet what people are going to remember, stick with the first and the last pieces of information.

 Ebbinghaus did a lot of work with memory, although he was his main test subject.
 Throughout his work, he was also the psychologist to coin the terms “forgetting curve” and “learning curve.”
+You can learn more about his forgetting curve here.
 But if this is your first time hearing about Ebbinghaus, you’ll probably associate him with the Serial Position Effect and Curve first.

 Ebbinghaus’s work with the Serial Position Effect later went on to support Atkinson and Shiffrin's model on the three memory stages.